krishnagupta1543/krishnagupta1543/README.md

 </br>
 <b>💻About me</b>
 <br>
-- Tech Enthusiast with creative thinking  skills to solve problems.
+- Tech Enthusiast with creative thinking  skills to solve problems.</br>
-- Inquisitive in nature and good communication skills
+- Inquisitive in nature and good communication skills.</br>
 - Pursuing  Bachelors in Information Technology.</br>
 - Hobbies: Guitar playing, Book reading</br>
 -According to me the best way to learn anything is to learn first and then teach others.</br>